cgn170/demo-ci-cd/README.md

 - Use conventional commit messages
 - Add appropriate PR labels
 - Avoid commits labeled with `ignore-for-release`
+- **Note**: Merge commits, changelog update commits, and tagged commits are automatically excluded

 **Q: Need to exclude a commit from changelog**

 - Add `ignore-for-release` label to the PR
+- Or add `[skip-changelog]` tag to the commit message

+**Q: Changelog shows "PR: #0" or includes unwanted commits**

+- This has been fixed in the latest version
+- Merge commits, changelog update commits, and tagged commits are now automatically filtered out
+- Clean changelog format without PR numbers for commit-based generation

 **Q: GitVersion generates CI versions like "v0.1.1-ci.8" instead of clean versions**